Natural Health & Wellness

 8. Peppermint

-Peppermint may be considered a progesterone blocker due to the presence of bioactive compounds called menthol and pulegone, which have been shown in some studies to have anti-androgenic effects and inhibit the production of testosterone.
+Peppermint may act as a progesterone blocker.
+It contains bioactive compounds called menthol and pulegone.
+Some studies suggest these compounds have anti-androgenic effects and may inhibit the production of testosterone.

 This can lead to an increase in estrogen levels relative to progesterone, which can disrupt hormone balance and potentially lead to negative health effects.